ziali088/mojolicious-plugin-jsonapi/README.md

 Specifying `relationships` will create additional routes that fall under the resource.

 **NOTE**: Your relationships should be in the correct form (singular/plural) based on the relationship in your schema management system.
-So if you have a resource called "post" and it `has_many` "comments", make sure comments is passed in as a plural noun (same for `belongs_to`).
+For example, if you have a resource called 'post' and it has many comments, make sure comments is passed in as a plural noun.